 On 18th January, the Department of Justice announced the launch of a temporary measure allowing citizenship applicants to complete the naturalisation process by signing a declaration of loyalty to the State instead of attending an in person citizenship ceremony, all of which have been temporarily suspended due to COVID-19 restrictions.

+On 22nd April, the Department of Justice announced that normal processing of re-entry visa applications has recommenced.
 With effect from 27th January, the Department of Justice announced the imposition of new visa requirements for passport holders from certain South American countries and South Africa.
 New visa and preclearance applications are temporarily no longer being accepted, except for certain priority or emergency cases.

 International protection applicants

+On 10th May, the International Protection Office (IPO) announced it will open on a limited basis for appointments only.
+Substantive interviews are resuming by video conference only until further notice in line with Government guidelines and public health advice.
 Due to COVID-19 restrictions the IPO stated it is operating with limited staff capacity and Temporary Residence Certificate (TRC) Renewal Appointments and call-backs are suspended.
 Applicants whose TRCs are due for renewal can apply online and will be issued a new card by post.

 The Department of Enterprise, Trade and Employment stated on 8th February 2021 that it is continuing to process applications for employment permits.
 However, given the new temporary visa arrangements, it may not be possible for individuals from visa required countries to travel to the State at this time unless the application is deemed to be priority/emergency.